-Private cloud describes an on-demand cloud deployment model where computing services and infrastructure are hosted privately, within a company’s own intranet or data center, and use proprietary resources.
-The company oversees management, maintenance and operation of the private cloud.
-Companies often choose between a private cloud and a public cloud (where cloud services are hosted by a provider), or a combination of the two, known as a hybrid cloud.
+Private cloud describes an on-demand cloud deployment model where cloud computing services and infrastructure are hosted privately, within a company’s own intranet or data center, using proprietary resources.
+The company oversees the management, maintenance, and operation of the private cloud.
+A company that wishes to use cloud computing services may choose between a private cloud (where cloud services are hosted by the company) and a public cloud (where cloud services are hosted by a provider), or a combination of the two, known as a hybrid cloud.

 Cloud computing allows organizations to move to compute power, data storage, and other services off of on-premises servers and onto remote servers that employees or customers can access via the Internet.
 These cloud computing services may be shared and public, or distinct to the organization that owns it.
 Private cloud is a cloud deployment model where computing resources are dedicated and proprietary, and a single organization hosts and manages the system internally.
 Companies may combine a private cloud with a public cloud in a hybrid cloud environment.

 With cloud computing, instead of storing resources or data on a physical server in one location, remote servers host cloud-based services and data.
 Employees can access these services or information on the company network from any location, via the Internet.
 Companies may choose to host their own private cloud that only their employees can access or use shared space on a public cloud.
 For the employee, the experience of using a service that is hosted in a private cloud is indistinguishable from using a public cloud, or even a service that is locally hosted.

 Private cloud is a cloud computing model that is often necessary to meet specific security needs or compliance requirements.
 Because the owner maintains complete control over a private cloud, not only can organizations ensure tighter security, they also benefit from better availability and more uptime than a public cloud can offer.